 Guide to Documentary Sources for Andean Studies, 1530–1900

 Edited by Joanne Pillsbury, 2008

 This reference work for research on the pre-Hispanic, viceregal, and early republican periods of the Andean region of South America is the outcome of a project directed by Joanne Pillsbury, formerly assistant dean of CASVA and now Andrall E. Pearson Curator in the department of the arts of Africa, Oceania, and the Americas at the Metropolitan Museum of Art.
 The work is intended for scholars in anthropology, history, archaeology, art history, and related disciplines.
 It includes twenty-nine thematic essays and 186 biographical and bibliographical entries reflecting contributions from 125 scholars in nineteen countries.
 The guide addresses key texts of the sixteenth through the nineteenth century concerning the region defined by the extent of the Inca Empire (modern Peru, Bolivia, Ecuador, and parts of Colombia, Argentina, and Chile).
 Copublished by the National Gallery of Art and the University of Oklahoma Press.
-A Spanish translation is in preparation.

 A Guide to the Description of Architectural Drawings